KazaiMazai/Puredux/Sources/Puredux/Documentation.docc/Articles/GettingStarted.md

 }
 ```

-In your SwiftUI VIew, you can combine the app's root store with local view-specific states.
+In your SwiftUI View, you can combine the app's root store with local view-specific states.
 This allows the view to respond dynamically to both app-level and view-level state changes.

 ```swift